Financial Aid FAQs

 8. Are there any loans after law school to help with the costs associated with the state bar exam?

 Loan assistance from private lenders is available to you for purposes of assisting with bar exam expenses, bar application fees, and associated living expenses.
 Bar loans are made payable directly to you and, because they are not a component of your financial aid package from Baylor Law School.
 You may choose to borrow from $500 to $15,000.
 These loans are commercial loans and are based upon your credit worthiness and, as such, the interest rate/fees will vary from lender to lender based upon your credit.
 As always, we strongly encourage you to minimize borrowing.
 To this end, we encourage you to carefully think through the impact of borrowing additional money, because cumulative borrowing can significantly impact your post-graduation lifestyle for the ten or more years you will be in repayment.

 9. I'm a Spring starter.
 Why am I receiving three financial aid packages during my first three quarters of law school?

-Because Baylor University sees the academic year as Summer as a standalone quarter, followed by Fall-Spring, your first three quarters are each in different academic terms and thus are packaged separately.
+Because Baylor University sees the academic year as Fall-Spring together and Summer as a standalone term, your first three quarters are each in different academic terms and thus are packaged separately.
+You will receive a package for Spring, for Summer, and then for Fall-Spring.